-On a small or simple project it may be that only a few people with broad skills make up the team, in which case urban design input can be provided by the Centre for Urban Design staff.
+On a small or simple project it may be that only a few people with broad skills make up the team, in which case urban design input can be provided by the Urban Design Roads and Waterways team.

-Urban design contractors are needed on large and complex projects with multidisciplinary teams guided by the Centre for Urban Design.
+Urban design contractors are needed on large and complex projects with multidisciplinary teams guided by the Urban Design Roads and Waterways team.